 At the recent Global Retailing Conference in Tucson, the CEO of home improvement chain Lowe’s, Marvin Ellison, told the audience about a time he visited a Lowe’s store in downtown New York to find an opulent standalone bathtub displayed in the window.
 The directive had come down from merchandising at HQ that this bathtub was the hero product to feature this month and the store manager had followed orders.
 So far so good.
 “But most New York City apartments don’t have space for any bathtub”, explained Ellison, “let alone that giant one!”

-Boosting employee communications can also create a feedback loop between the head office and local teams to make sure all efforts are adapted to the specific requirements of the local market.
+Boosting employee communications with a mobile internal communication app can also create a feedback loop between the head office and local teams to make sure all efforts are adapted to the specific requirements of the local market.
 Otherwise, you end up delivering too many ice creams to stores experiencing a late winter cold snap, you put a bacon special on the menu in a restaurant located in a traditionally Muslim area of the city, or you display giant ornate bathtubs in downtown NYC.

 5. Innovating and creating experiences